 If you wish to retain the services of a private home inspector to review your home during or at the end of construction, please be aware of our policies regarding private home inspectors.
-These are listed on the Home Inspection and Radon Inspection Addendum which you signed at time of contract.
+These are listed in your General Builders Addendum, and on the Home Inspector Authorization which you will find following this section.
 Please review the requirements carefully prior to retaining any home inspector.

-Any report should be completed and submitted to the Builders' Sales Representative a minimum of two weeks prior to closing.
+The Home Inspector Authorization form should be completed by the inspector you hire and submitted to your sales consultant prior to scheduling a home inspection or radon test.
+Any reports should be completed and submitted to the Builders' Sales Representative a minimum of two weeks prior to closing.